Bucs, Bears in 1st place? Who would have thunk it?

 Miami already has seven interceptions; it had nine all of last season.

 Meanwhile, the Patriots have struggled to find any consistency.
-They ranks 25th on offense — other than Rob Gronkowski, Brady has little comfort with any receivers — and 28th on defense.
-Bill Belichick was outcoached by his former defensive coordinator, Matt Patricia, last Sunday night.
+They rank 25th on offense — other than Rob Gronkowski, Brady has little comfort with any receivers — and 28th on defense.
+Bill Belichick was outcoached by his former defensive coordinator Matt Patricia last Sunday night.

 But the Patriots have started slowly before and then become unstoppable.